s8m21/krew-takehome-assignment/README.md

 - **Advanced Content Extraction**: Integrate libraries like `trafilatura` or `readability-lxml` for more robust extraction.
 - **Vector Embeddings**: Compute embeddings (e.g., OpenAI, HuggingFace) during the pipeline and store them alongside the text.
 - **Monitoring**: Add metrics (Prometheus) for crawl rate, error rates, and data quality.
+- **Incremental Updates**: Track previously crawled URLs in a database to support incremental re-crawls and change detection.